 Abstract.
-This paper addresses the locomotive routing problem (LRP), a large-scale railway optimization problem that aims to determine the optimal sequence of trains assigned to each locomotive, while considering locomotive maintenance over a given planning horizon.
-The type and number of locomotives to assign to each train is a problem input obtained after solving the so-called locomotive assignment problem (LAP), where locomotives are aggregated into types according to their operational features.
-We propose an integer linear programming formulation based on a time-space network representation of the problem that allows us to track the maintenance status of specific locomotives over the planning horizon and to manage locomotive assignment to trains based on their current maintenance status.
-Our formulation also considers locomotive repositioning, train connections, and utilization of third-party locomotives (i.e., foreign power).
-Computational experiments on realistic instances show that our model is tractable despite its size and can be solved optimally within reasonable computing times.
-Our methodology performs favorably when compared to historical data supplied by a major North American railroad, providing solutions that satisfy train schedules and locomotive maintenance while requiring fewer locomotives and less repositioning.
+This paper addresses the locomotive routing problem, a large-scale railway optimization problem that aims to determine the optimal sequence of trains to be followed by each locomotive in a given fleet, while considering locomotive maintenance over a weekly planning horizon.
+By using commodity aggregation and flow decomposition techniques, we design a tractable integer linear program for the problem.
+The formulation is based on a time-space network representation of the problem that allows us to track the maintenance status of specific locomotives over the planning horizon and to manage locomotive assignments to trains based on their current maintenance status.
+It also considers locomotive repositioning, train connections, and utilization of third-party locomotives (i.e., foreign power).
+Computational experiments on real instances from the Canadian National Railways show that our model is tractable despite its size and can be solved optimally within reasonable computing times.
+Our methodology performs favorably when compared to historical data supplied by the industrial partner.
+The solutions satisfy train schedules and locomotive maintenance while requiring fewer locomotives and less repositioning.